datkumar/Configs/Flutter/README.md

 Following the official [Flutter Linux installation docs](https://docs.flutter.dev/get-started/install/linux/android):

 - Install the [`Flutter`](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) extension in VSCode.
+Then, from Command Pallete (`Ctrl Shift P`), select `Flutter: New Project`.
 It will prompt you to locate the Flutter SDK.
 Since you don't have an existing Flutter SDK, select `Download SDK`.
-You can set the install location to something like `~/FlutterSdk`
+You can set the install location to something like `~/FlutterSdk`.
+The latest Flutter SDK will be cloned into `~/FlutterSdk/flutter/` folder.

-- Now, the latest Flutter SDK will be downloaded into `~/FlutterSdk/flutter/` folder.
+  - If that doesn't work, just download the Flutter SDK zip from the [`Download and Install`](https://docs.flutter.dev/get-started/install/linux/android#175-tab-panel) section and extract it's contents into your desired location as `tar -cJf ~/Downloads/flutter_linux*.tar.xz YOUR_LOCATION`

-  - If you want a specific Flutter SDK version, you'll have to download it from their [SDK Archive](https://docs.flutter.dev/release/archive) and extract it into desired location via `tar -cJf ~/Downloads/flutter_linux*.tar.xz YOUR_LOCATION`
+  - If you want a specific Flutter SDK version, you'll have to download it from their [SDK Archive](https://docs.flutter.dev/release/archive) and extract it into desired location

 - Add the location of **Flutter SDK's binaries** (like `flutter`, `dart`) to your `PATH` by adding these lines in your Shell config file (`~/.zshrc` or `~/.bashrc`):